 The EIS program offers courses in oral communication, academic writing, pronunciation, and college teaching for international teaching assistants.
 More than 300 international graduate students from many departments and countries take EIS courses each semester.
 Most students enroll in EIS courses as a result of the placement exams; however, we welcome all international graduate students who want to improve their English skills.

 You can register for EIS classes in the same way you register for your other classes, through DukeHub.
-EIS classes carry three or four credits and are graded on a credit/no credit basis.
+EIS classes carry three credits and are graded on a credit/no credit basis.

 GS 720: Academic Writing I (3 credits)